Liquidated Damages

 - Provides certainty and reduces the cost/time of litigation after a breach.

-Real-World Example: Construction Delay
+Real-World Example: The Construction Delay

 Advantages vs. Disadvantages

-| Feature | With Liquidated Damages | Without Liquidated Damages |
+| Feature | With Liquidated Damages | Without (Actual Damages) |

 |---|---|---|

-| Certainty | High (Known amount) | Low (Up to a jury) |
+| Certainty | High (Both parties know the cost) | Low (Depends on jury/judge) |

-| Cost of Dispute | Low (Math calculation) | High (Litigation/Experts) |
+| Cost of Dispute | Low (Math calculation) | High (Litigation/Forensic Experts) |

-| Deterrence | High (Clear consequence) | Medium (Vague threat) |
+| Deterrence | High (Immediate consequence) | Medium (Vague threat of a lawsuit) |

 FAQs